 The Atacama is one of the driest places on Earth, with areas that see no measurable rainfall for years.
 Yet in 2011 and 2017, rare cold fronts brought snowfall.
 The white layer across the arid landscape provided a rare supply of moisture, leading to an explosion of flowers in the weeks following the snowmelt.

-Arabian Desert, Saudi Arabia (2013, 2016, 2020):
+Arabian Desert Snowfall, Saudi Arabia (2013, 2016, 2020):

 Snowfall in Saudi Arabia’s Tabuk region, situated in the Arabian Desert, left locals and tourists alike in awe.
 With temperatures dropping well below freezing, the desert landscape was covered in snow and even ice.
 These occurrences brought joy to residents but also caused disruptions as people adjusted to the unusually cold weather.